jaroslavpsenicka/mtrade/README.md

 ### Source Code

-TODO unit-tests

-### Performance

-TODO perf test
+There is a set of unit tests implemented with a coverage exceeding 80%.

 ### UAT

-TODO not implemented, could be
+There were no UAT tests implemented because of the character of the application.
+However, a decent set of Selenium tests could be implemented testing the page rendering and region click.

 ## Security
 There are two endpoints available: the REST endpoint where end-users issue their requests and the monitor web application.

 ### REST Endpoint
-The endpoint is exposed to end-users and should be well protected in terms of access control, usage quotas, DoS protection, transfer
+The endpoint is exposed to end-users and should be well protected in terms of access control, usage quotas, DoS protection, SSL etc. The service should be managed by an API managemnt tool, such as Apigee or similar and does not makes much sense implementing a subset of the functionality locally.

 ## Deployment